StratosTso/MNLapp/Create-Manually.md

 - add mongodb & mongoose in package.json
 - run npm install
 - create the config folder in the structure
-- add the connection.js file
+- add the connection.js file in order to be able to connect to the DB.
+In this file:
+  - the connection URL is defined
+  - the error control is configured
-- go to app.js and add the require --> connection
+- navigate to app.js and add the "require" of the connection
 - run npm start.
-If you get the message "MongoDB connected" you are allready connected to DB!!!
+If you get the message "MongoDB connected" you are already connected to DB!!!

-## Data model preps
+## Data model preparations
-- create folder models
+- in the main folder create a folder named models
 - create the model of the data you are going to use

 ## Add data to the database